Are you finding it difficult to find wholesome books for your teens? Listen in on this podcast to find out more.

 If we have avid readers, it’s even harder to keep up with what our kids are reading.
 In our home, the piles of books come and go swiftly and I barely have a chance to catch my breath before my kids have whizzed through yet another book series without my so much as even having a clue about what these stories are all about.
 And who has time?
 I can’t sit down with my kids and read every.single. book they bring into the house.

 But alas- I’ve found a solution that works for me for now.
 It’s a temporary solution, but it will do the trick until I can sit down and read with her more often – and I really do want to!
-But for now, my biggest piece of advice is to utilize the power of review sites.
+But for now, my biggest piece of advice is to utilize the power of review sites in order to find wholesome books.

 - Teen Lit Review blog